PBCZMMUS/reactLessons/guide.md

   - right click on the opened browser and click inspect
   - choose 'Components' and see there

+# Chapter 4

+- go to styled-components.com and your choice to use it
+- OR go inline style using two curly braces and camelCase, see it in the Header
+- Or use internal style, see it in the Header

+- We are NOT using inline or internal style, so
+  - delete App.css and logo.svg

 ### ============================

 - npm uninstall -g create-react-app